ArcanePlugins/LevelledMobs-Brainstorming/LM3_vs_LM4.md

 - The way the Rules System works in LM4 is so different internally that we unfortunately can't automatically migrate your LM3 rules.
 - We've moved Presets into `presets.yml` to declutter the file - same with mob groups and biome groups into `groups.yml`.
 - Additionally, groups in `groups.yml` don't have to be for entities or biomes anymore, groups can hold anything in them.
+- Lastly, a handful of presets and groups supplied by LevelledMobs (especially the challenge presets) are now inbuilt instead of cluttering your file.
+  - This is so you can always have the latest updates and tweaks to them.
+  - You can override the inbuilt ones by creating a group or preset under the same name, and LM will use the one you provide instead.
+Or, create a group or preset with a different name and use that instead.

 ### Custom Drops Changes

-- We didn't have many changes to make to Custom Drops as it was designed pretty well from the get-go; we've made a bunch of small refinements to polish it up.
-It functions almost identically to LM3's implementation.
+- We didn't have many changes to make to Custom Drops as it was designed pretty well from the get-go; a handful of simple refinements were made to keep it as polished as possible.
+It functions almost identically to LM3's implementation on the outset, though things are handled quite differently inside the plugin's code.
-- Your old custom drops can be migrated across automatically.
+- Your old custom drops can be migrated across automatically, zero-effort.
 Woot!

 ### Translations Changes